 Read my Interview with Sarah Titus, Pro Blogger. where Sarah talks about how blogging has changed, what women do to obstruct their own success and what are her blogging lessons learned.
-She shared my How to Cope with Losing Friends to Jealousy post on Twitter, invited me to collaborate on one of her huge group boards on Pinterest and agreed to let me interview her.
+She shared my How to Deal with Jealous Friends post on Twitter, invited me to collaborate on one of her huge group boards on Pinterest and agreed to let me interview her.

 How I increased my Website Traffic